kyratrades/kyratrades.github.io/docs/concerts.md

 CAST
 : Lindiwe Dlamini, Bongi Duma, Tsidi Manye, Sbusiso Ngema, Whoopi Goldberg, Horace \"Junior\" Wedderburn, Rolando Morales-Matos, Michael James Scott, Lauryn Ciardullo, April Holloway, Nina LaFarga, Katie Terza, Kara Lindsay, Josh Strickland, Mandy Gonzalez, Kerry Butler, Merle Dandridge, Sherie Rene Scott, Adam Pascal, Andrew Barth Feldman, Adam Jacobs, Ashley Brown, Jelani Alladin, Bradley Gibson, Alton Fitzgerald White, Ramona Keller, Tamika Lawrence, Kissy Simmons, Rema Webb, Syndee Winters, Ashley Park, Gavin Creel, Sierra Boggess, Christian Borle, Norm Lewis, Susan Egan, Krysta Rodriguez, James Monroe Iglehart, Broadway Inspirational Voices

-#### Do You Hear the People Sing? - Indianapolis - October 7, 2011
-{: .no_toc .d-inline-block }

-SunsetBlvd79
-{: .label .label-blue }

-FORMAT
-: VOB+smalls `1 DVD` `3.47 GB`

-CAST
-: Stephanie J. Block, Terrence Mann, Lea Salonga, Peter Lockyer, Marie Zamora and Indianapolis Symphony Orchestra

-NOTES
-: A beautiful capture of this equally beautiful concert featuring the music of Boublil and Schonberg.
-Includes songs from Les Miserables, Miss Saigon, The Pirate Queen, Martin Guerre and La Revolution Francaise.
-This was a truely stunning concert with sensational performances and very well put together.
-Not only the solo performers shine, but the Orchestra and Choir are stunning!
-A

-#### Eden Espinosa - The Cutting Room - March 4, 2013
-{: .no_toc .d-inline-block }

-FORMAT
-: MP3 `31 tracks`

-NOTES
-: Album release concert.
-Includes an opening set by Carrie Manolakos.
-Carey Malloy features on \"As Long As You\'re Mine\", Cathleen Wright features on \"Take Me Or Leave Me\", and Megan Hilty features on \"For Good\".

-#### Elaine Stritch: At Liberty - West End - May 29, 2004
-{: .no_toc .d-inline-block }

-Pro-Shot
-{: .label .label-green }

-FORMAT
-: MKV `1080p Upscale` `4.61 GB`

-NOTES
-: This is the full 2.5 hour Elaine Stritch at Liberty, ripped directly from the DVD.
-It was also run through an AI-powered HD upscaler to 1080p.

-#### Hey, Mr. Producer!: The Musical World of Cameron Mackintosh - 1998
-{: .no_toc .d-inline-block }

-Pro-Shot
-{: .label .label-green }

-FORMAT
-: VOB+smalls `1 DVD` `Commercial DVD`

-CAST
-: Colm Wilkinson, Lea Salonga, Russ Abbot, Julie Andrews, Michael Ball, John Barrowman, Peter Bayliss, Brian Blessed, Vadim Bondar, Kevyn Brackett, David Campbell, Judi Dench, Hal Fowler, Maria Friedman, Ellen Greene, Ruthie Henshall, Laurie Holloway, Jasna Ivir, Hugh Jackman, Teddy Kempner, Trent Kendall, Monroe Kent III, David Kernan, Tom Lehrer

-NOTES
-: Live recording of a 1998 concert given at the Lyceum Theater, London, as introduced by Dame Julie Andrews , in the presence of Her Majesty the Queen and HRH the Duke of Edinburgh.
-It was originally recorded for television. this 164 minutes concert, with at least 56 songs, from some of the biggest, most popular musicals to play New York's Broadway and/or London's West End, shows the magic and influence of Cameron Mackintosh on the world of musical theater. it brings together on one stage quite a few theatrical and celluloid stars, for a total of over 200 performers.

-#### Lea Salonga in Concert - Great Performances - November 27, 2020
-{: .no_toc .d-inline-block }

-Pro-Shot
-{: .label .label-green }

-FORMAT
-: MP4 `1080p`

-NOTES
-: Captured in peak performance with the Sydney Symphony Orchestra, Tony Award-winner Lea Salonga performs the beloved songs she made famous throughout her Broadway career, as well as her signature songs from the animated movie blockbusters "Aladdin" and "Mulan" from the Sydney Opera House.

-#### Liza Minnelli - Liza With A \"Z\": A Concert For Television - 1972
-{: .no_toc .d-inline-block }

-Pro-Shot
-{: .label .label-green }

-FORMAT
-: VOB+smalls `1 DVD` `Commercial DVD`

-NOTES
-: Liza Minnelli stars in a television concert directed and choreographed by Bob Fosse.
-She performs such songs as the title number, "Liza with a 'Z'" and "Son of a Preacher Man".
-The concert concludes with a medley of songs from the film Cabaret (1972).

 #### New York Pops 30th Birthday Gala: Celebrating Collaborations of the Past, Present, and Future - Carnegie Hall - April 29, 2013
 {: .no_toc .d-inline-block }